idelfonsog2/meme-1/README.md

 Once the image is selected and you have added some funny joke, shared it via messages or other app.

-After been share the image is saved and presented back in the list or collection controller.
+After been share you can save the image and it will be  presented back in the list or collection controller.

 ### Prerequisite